parth-panara/parth-panara/README.md

 <a  href="https://t.me/rohankulkarnichannel"><img alt=" Telegram" src="https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white"></a>

 </div>  -->
+I am Parth Panra.
+I am pursuing a Masters in Computer Science from New Jersey Istitute of Technology(NJIT), New Jersey, USA.
+I live in New Jersey, USA.</br>
 A dedicated student with punctuality, sincerity, flexibility to adjust and good leadership abilities.
 Hard working and interested to enjoy new challenges & ready to take extra responsibilities to get work done.
 Fast & self-directed learner, able to work as a team member with creativity and Excellent communication skill.